If you're thinking of hiring a Google Pay-Per-Click (PPC) specialist, you need to think about…

 What is their Adwords strategy?

-Every Adwords specialist worth his salt has at least one strategy on how to achieve marketing goals using PPC tactics.
+Every Google Ads PPC specialist worth his salt has at least one strategy on how to achieve marketing goals using PPC tactics.
 This should include how they will help you reach your goals whether it’s more sales or leads or increasing traffic volume.

 And with that they will plan the acquisition, conversion and engagement approach they will follow.
 This is what each stage will include to achieve the goals: